 Tourism and Development

-The proximity of the TCI to the United States and Canada, coupled with direct flights to the UK and many Caribbean countries are encouraging rapid growth in tourism numbers.
-Visitor arrivals have increased from 619,000 in 2008 to around 1.4 million in 2014.
+The proximity of the TCI to the United States and Canada, coupled with direct flights to the UK and many Caribbean countries are encouraging rapid growth in tourism numbers with visitor arrivals for 2019 surpassing 1 million.
 The privacy and anonymity that people enjoy, coupled with the opportunity to qualify for Permanent Residency status, has also encouraged high net worth individuals to have homes here.

 There is therefore a real need for more hotel rooms, villas, condominiums and private homes of a very high quality*.
 New resorts on Providenciales and other islands are at various stages of development but there is a need for more.